xlynkz/xlynkz.github.io/README.md

+- ditch blaze email
+- annie restaurant work
+- send mail to paper then mandrill,
 - mashape and import
-- - paper all school assignments
 - upwork (voicecontrol as an api driven(on demand) community of developers)
-- outline features per price level
-- demonstrate how to use the site (cname(developer)or learn how to do REStful commands)
-- $500 web dev (team) package.
-- my building fastur as tutorial on creating modern data driven *organizations*
-- which are instructions to follow the intention behind the project.

-####Maintaining user identity(structure data under uid across auth0, stripe, algolia, firebase.)
+#####Maintaining user identity(structure data under uid across auth0, stripe, algolia, firebase.)
-####Determining the worker, getting workers email, email request to worker to add value via VCT via Github account.
+#####Determining the worker, getting workers email, email request to worker to add value via VCT via Github account.
-####community driven data decisions: seeking autonomy
+#####community driven data decisions: seeking autonomy
-####Patent Development: Platform, Narrative & Models
+#####Patent Development: Platform, Narrative & Models

 #####Fastur lets clients build, host and manage startups.
-We want to reduce the time, cost and complexity associated with startup development by attracting, developing and exciting talented people.
+We reduce the time, cost and complexity associated with startup development by attracting talented people and exciting them around meaningful projects.

 Fastur aligns well with the technological climate; People want an easier way to build for the digital economy and they want to build organisations that can communicate data with sensors and machines.
 Our use of programmatic sales allows us to grow rapidly while providing individual users with complete autonomy from purchasing, managing and extending the product.